Welcome to the Official Homepage

 C. Michael Bodin

-Once again we have lost a member of the Board of Directors of Les Familles Bodin
+In 2016 we lost a member of the Board of Directors of Les Familles Bodin

 C. Michael Bodin died May 12, 2016 at his home in Jeanerette, LA